leebenmorris/bbc-tech-test/README.md

 ## Approach
 - Researched roman numerals on Wikipedia using the [link](http://en.wikipedia.org/wiki/Roman_numerals) provided in the tech test email
-- The Roman Numeral string created from the decimal number input is additive, starting with the largest Roman Numeral and ending in the smallest that make up the equivalent to the deciaml number being converted
+- The Roman Numeral string created from the decimal number input is additive, starting with the largest Roman Numeral equivalent and ending in the smallest that make up the equivalent to the decimal number being converted

 ## Assumptions
-- I have decided to follow the subtractive notation format as this appears to be very common and is the one I am personally most familier with
+- I have decided to follow the subtractive notation format as this appears to be very common and is the one I am personally most familiar with

 ## Caveats

 ## Running the code
 - Install NodeJS from [here](https://nodejs.org/en/download/) if you do not already have it.
 This will also install NPM.
-- From a command prompt at the root folder of the project
+- From a command prompt at the root folder of the project.
-    - Run `npm install`
+    - Run `npm install` to install all dependencies.
     - Run `npm start`.
-This will start a command prompt program to accept input and return the result of the Roman Numeral conversion.
+This will start a simple command prompt program to accept input and return the result of the Roman Numeral conversion.

 ## Running the tests
-- From a command prompt at the root folder of the project
+- From a command prompt at the root folder of the project.
-    - Run `npm test`
+    - Run `npm test`.
+    - The tests are located in the spec folder at the root of the project.